Oluwatunmise-olat/Lendsqr-Backend-Interview-Test/README.md

 - Install project dependencies `yarn install`
 - Run migrations (Database should have been setup) `yarn run migrate`
 - Start application `yarn run start:dev`
+- Note: To receive Paystack webhooks you have to register a `webhook url`.
+For this, i recommend using `ngrok` as a reverse proxy.

 ## Steps To Run Test